-- By Ty McCormickTy McCormick is the Africa Editor at Foreign Policy.
-Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, and the Democratic Republic of Congo.
+- By Ty McCormickTy McCormick is Africa Editor at Foreign Policy.
+Based in Nairobi, Kenya, he has reported from across much of Africa and the Middle East, including Egypt, Lebanon, Somalia, South Sudan, Burundi, Central African Republic, and the Democratic Republic of Congo.
+He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
 In addition to FP, he has written for the New York Times, Washington Post, Los Angeles Times, and National Geographic.
-He was a finalist for the 2015 Kurt Schork Memorial Award for International Journalism.
 Ty received his bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar.
-He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar.
-In a previous life, Ty was a semi-professional baseball player in Florida, where he once blew a save against the Australian national team by walking three consecutive batters and then allowing a game-winning hit up the middle (he became a journalist soon thereafter.), Uri Friedman
+He received a second master's degree from the Queen's University Belfast as a George J. Mitchell Scholar., Uri Friedman

 Uri Friedman is deputy managing editor at Foreign Policy.
 Before joining FP, he reported for the Christian Science Monitor, worked on corporate strategy for Atlantic Media, helped launch the Atlantic Wire, and covered international affairs for the site.
 A proud native of Philadelphia, Pennsylvania, he studied European history at the University of Pennsylvania and has lived in Barcelona, Spain and Geneva, Switzerland.

 During the 2012 presidential election, Republicans assailed President Barack Obama’s economic record by invoking Ronald Reagan’s famous question: Are you better off than you were four years ago?